 Facial recognition software is by no means foolproof.
 Facial recognition accuracy can vary significantly based on a wide range of factors, such as camera quality, light, distance, database size, algorithm and the subject’s race and gender (more on those last key factors in a second).
 Highly advanced systems can generally have false positive error rates (i.e., the system erroneously declares a match) below 10 percent.

 Limitations of Facial Recognition

-Facial recognition is ideal for matching a photo against a large database of other photos or videos, or comparing a high-quality selfie against another high-quality selfie.
+Facial recognition is ideal for matching a photo against large datasets of other facial images or videos, or comparing a high-quality selfie against another high-quality selfie.
 But facial recognition is not ideal for other use cases where a more definitive match is required.
 These scenarios include:

 - Identity Proofing: Facial recognition software is not designed for matching a selfie to a low-quality photo on a driver’s license or passport — a process that is often used for online identity verification.
 Pictures on ID documents are of notoriously poor quality and often small, grayscale and overexposed.
 Plus, the physical characteristics of people change over time — they may gain weight, lose their hair, grow a beard or start wearing glasses — which makes comparing a recent selfie to an older low-resolution ID picture difficult.